Catching crappie on Beaver Lake

 Crappie are plentiful as well, and can be caught all year long, especially in winter if you’re willing to bundle up and brave the elements.
 Carter says most people chase crappie in the spring when temperatures warm up and they are ready to break the spell of cabin fever.

-“There are so many different techniques you can use to get at the crappie,” Carter explains.
 Vertical jigging in timber and pulling crank baits low and slow in the spring over suspended brush piles is popular.
 Carter also likes to run spider rigs over open water.

 For Carter, guide fishing is not always about catching a monster crappie or huge pile of fish.
 It’s also about seeing people having one of the best times of their life out in nature and sharing the experience with them.